ABC News Channel: Programming

-ABC News programming consists of a mix of live news bulletins, time-shifted repeats of existing ABC News and Current Affairs output, live broadcasts from events (such as Parliament Question Time and selected press conferences), documentaries and factual and arts programming.
+ABC News programming consists of a mix of live news bulletins, time-shifted repeats of existing ABC News output from ABC TV, live broadcasts from events (such as Parliament Question Time and selected press conferences), documentaries and factual and arts programming.
 These draw upon the ABC's own resources and those of its partner broadcasters, the BBC, SABC, TVNZ, PBS, NHK, and Al Jazeera English.

 On weekdays, throughout most of the day, straight news programming is presented from one of the studios in Ultimo.
 General rolling news continues from 8pm AEST/AEDT (only interrupted from 9:45pm to 11pm by a specialist Asian-focused business bulletin and The World) before ABC News switches to the overnight format at 12:30am AEST/AEDT which features a mix of repeats of the day's programs and (usually live) news content from the partner broadcasters.
 Live ABC-produced news bulletins air once per hour until 4am AEST/AEDT.

 On weekends, except the Weekend Breakfast news block, the channel airs a live news bulletin at the top of almost all hours, which lasts 15 or 30 minutes.
 Occasionally it is a one-minute headline recap.
 A live news hour is featured on Sundays at 7pm.
 ABC News switches to the overnight format at 12:15am AEST/AEDT, without any live newscast until the next morning.

 Live newscasters are Gemma Veness and Kathryn Robinson (ABC News Mornings), Ros Childs (ABC News at Noon and ABC News Day), Patricia Karvelas (Afternoon Briefing), Joe O'Brien (ABC News Tonight), Michael Tetlow (weekday editions of ABC Late News/News Overnight), Ruby Cornish (weekends), Mariam Saab and Meridth Sheenan (ABC News Weekend and weekend editions of ABC Late News/News Overnight).
 Specialist and feature programming includes a daily business programme covering the Asia-Pacific region and an international bulletin with Girish Sawlani entitled The World presented from ABC Melbourne Studio.